 SOCIAL STUDIES 08

 Social Studies 8 examines our development of our world from the 7th Century to 1750 through the main concepts and "Big Ideas" of contact and conflict; human and environmental factors; exploration, expansion and colonization; and changing ideas about the world creating tension.
 Asian, European, Middle Eastern, North American exploration will be examined alongside the effect that first contact had with indigenous communities.
 The geography portion of this course will emphasize the use of maps, map skills, interpretation of charts, graphs and tables and the understanding of geographic terminology.
 For more information, please check out: https://curriculum.gov.bc.ca/curriculum/social-studies/8

 SOCIAL STUDIES 09

 Social Studies 9 examines the development of distinct cultures from 1750 to 1919.
 Revolutions, imperialism and colonialism, global demographic shifts, nationalism, conflicts, and discriminatory policies will be investigated.
 The interaction between indigenous peoples, early settlers, and modern migrants will be discussed.
 Big Ideas include: emerging ideas and ideologies influencing societies; the disparity in power alters the balance of relationships of individuals and society; how the physical environment influences political, social and economic change and how collective identity is constructed and can change over time.
 The geography portion examines the physiographic features and the geological process of Canada.
 For more information, please check out: https://curriculum.gov.bc.ca/curriculum/social-studies/9

 SOCIAL STUDIES 10

 Social Studies 10 is a required course for graduation in B.C.
-The course will be following revised B.C. curriculum and will examine Canada and the World from 1900 to present.
-The course will focus on "Big Ideas" including: how global and regional conflicts are a powerful force in shaping our contemporary world and identities and how economic, social, ideological and geographical factors influence political institutions.
-World views lead to different perspectives and ideas about developments in Canadian society and historical and contemporary injustices challenge the narrative of Canada as an inclusive and mulitcultural society.
+The course will examine Canada and the World from 1900 to present.
+The course will focus on "Big Ideas" including: how global and regional conflicts are a powerful force in shaping our contemporary world and identities; how economic, social, ideological and geographical factors influence political institutions; that world views lead to different perspectives and ideas about developments in Canadian society; and historical and contemporary injustices challenge the narrative of Canada as an inclusive and mulitcultural society.
 For more information, please check out: https://curriculum.gov.bc.ca/sites/curriculum.gov.bc.ca/files/pdf/10-12/...